Higher Education Website Search Best Practices

 Site Search Best Practices for Higher Education

-Your higher education website needs to follow and implement these website search best practices for search analytics and personalization if you hope to win over new students.
+Your higher education website needs to follow and implement these website search best practices for search analytics, accessibility and personalization if you hope to win over new students.
 The best place to start is to conduct a deep analysis of where your website falls short, research other websites to see how search can be improved and consider the needs of your user.

 With rich search analytics, you will be able to get a clear picture of what users are looking for when they do a search, which can help you make improvements to your website.
 Insights will help make your higher education websites easier to use and more relevant to your target audience.